-Here, we employ a recently introduced post-processing method (Hess et al., 2022) that can be trained on unpaired data, based on a cycle-consistent adversarial network (cGAN) to consistently improve both local frequency distributions and spatial patterns of state-of-art CMIP6 ESM precipitation fields.
-Generative adversarial networks (Goodfellow et al., 2014) in particular have emerged as a promising architecture that produces sharp images that are necessary to capture the high-frequency variability of precipitation (Ravuri et al., 2021; Price & Rasp, 2022; L. Harris et al., 2022).
-GANs have been specifically developed to be trained on unpaired image datasets (Zhu et al., 2017).
-This makes them a natural choice for post-processing the output of climate projections, which - unlike weather forecasts - are not nudged to follow the trajectory of observations; due to the chaotic nature of the atmosphere, small deviations in the initial conditions or parameters lead to exponentially diverging trajectories (Lorenz, 1996).
-As a result, numerical weather forecasts lose their deterministic forecast skill after approximately two weeks at most, and century-scale climate simulations do not agree with observed daily weather records.
+Here, we employ a recently introduced postprocessing method (Hess et al., 2022) that can be trained on unpaired data, based on a cycle-consistent adversarial network (CycleGAN) to consistently improve both local frequency distributions and spatial patterns of state-of-art CMIP6 ESM precipitation fields.
+Generative adversarial networks (Goodfellow et al., 2014) in particular have emerged as a promising architecture that produces sharp images that are necessary to capture the high-frequency variability of precipitation (L. Harris et al., 2022; Price & Rasp, 2022; Ravuri et al., 2021).
+GANs have been specifically developed to be trained on unpaired image data sets (Zhu et al., 2017).
+This makes them a natural choice for postprocessing the output of climate projections, which-unlike weather forecasts-are not nudged to follow the trajectory of observations; due to the chaotic nature of the atmosphere, small deviations in the initial conditions or parameters lead to exponentially diverging trajectories (Lorenz, 1996).
+As a result, numerical weather forecasts lose their deterministic forecast skill after approximately 2 weeks at most, and century-scale climate simulations do not agree with observed daily weather records.
 Indeed the task of climate models is rather to produce accurate long-term statistics that agree with observations.

 We apply our GAN approach to correct global high-resolution precipitation simulations of the GFDL-ESM4 model (Krasting et al., 2018) as a representative CMIP6-class ESM.

-So far, GAN-based approaches have only been applied to post-process ESM simulations either in a regional context (François et al., 2021), or to a very-low-resolution global ESM (Hess et al., 2022).
-In the latter study the aim was to improve precipitation fields from an efficient and computationally lightweight ESM, making the combined model a fast ESM with precipitation fields competitive with state-of-the art models.
-However, the latter study did not show if the cGAN approach could - in addition to contributing to an efficient, lightweight ESM - also be used for bias correcting state-of-the-art, CMIP6 class models for subsequent impact modelling.
+So far, GAN-based approaches have only been applied to postprocess ESM simulations either in a regional context (François et al., 2021) or to a very low-resolution global ESM (Hess et al., 2022).
+In the latter study, the aim was to improve precipitation fields from an efficient and computationally lightweight ESM, making the combined model a fast ESM with precipitation fields competitive with state-of-the art models.
+However, the latter study did not show if the cGAN approach could-in addition to contributing to an efficient, lightweight ESM-also be used for bias-correcting state-of-the-art, CMIP6-class models for subsequent impact modeling.

-Here we show that, indeed, a suitably designed and trained cGAN can improve even the distributions and spatial patterns of precipitation fields from a state-of-the-art comprehensive ESM, namely GFDL-ESM4.
-In particular, in contrast to rather specific existing methods for post-processing ESM output for climate impact modelling, we will show that the GAN approach is general and can readily be applied to different ESMs and observational datasets used as ground truth.
+Here, we show that, indeed, a suitably designed and trained cGAN can improve even the distributions and spatial patterns of precipitation fields from a state-of-the-art comprehensive ESM, namely GFDL-ESM4.
+In particular, in contrast to rather specific existing methods for postprocessing ESM output for climate impact modeling, we will show that the GAN approach is general and can readily be applied to different ESMs and observational data sets used as ground truth.

-In order to ensure that the cGAN-based post-processing does not violate physical conservation laws, we include a suitable physical constraint, enforcing that the cGAN-based transformations do not change the overall global sum of daily precipitation values; essentially, this ensures that precipitation is only spatially redistributed (see Methods).
+In order to ensure that the cGAN-based postprocessing does not violate physical conservation laws, we include a suitable physical constraint, enforcing that the cGAN-based transformations do not change the overall global sum of daily precipitation values; essentially, this ensures that precipitation is only spatially redistributed (see Section 2).
 By framing bias correction as an image-to-image translation task, our approach corrects both spatial patterns of daily precipitation fields on short time scales and temporal distributions aggregated over decadal time scales.
-We evaluate the skill in improving spatial patterns and temporal distributions against the gold-standard Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) bias adjustment and statistical downscaling method (ISIMIP3BASD) framework (Lange, 2019), which relies strongly on QM.
+We evaluate the skill in improving spatial patterns and temporal distributions against the gold-standard Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) bias-adjustment and statistical downscaling (ISIMIP3BASD) method framework (Lange, 2019), which relies strongly on QM.